debgmail/testParam/README.md

 In pom.xml we have used Spring-boot for importing all spring dependency jars.

 1. spring-boot-starter-data-jpa for Spring JPA Hibernate dependency.
-2. spring-boot-starter-security for using Spring Security
+2. spring-boot-starter-security for using Spring Security.
 3. spring-boot-starter-web for Spring MVC
 4. spring-security-taglibs